-An elected group of Parents, Legal Guardians, and Community Members, that takes part in program governance at Head Start.
+An elected group of parents, legal guardians, and community members, that take part in program governance at Head Start.
 Policy Council members attend monthly meetings where they have the responsibility to approve or disapprove decisions and policies that govern the Head Start program.